dr4ke616/go_cloudflare/README.md

 Something to be aware of, not all CloudFlare calls are currently supported.
 This is a new project.

 ## Example
 Some examples on how to use Go Cloudflare.
-You can get your ClouFlare token in the Account section of your profile.
+You can get your CloudFlare token in the Account section of your profile.

 To get a single record using the record ID (you can find the ID on your cloudflare account):
 ```go